bay1877/command-line-personal-trainer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was born in 2020 during times of quarantine and social-distancing.
-Gym's were closed, and motivation to stay fit was low.
+Gyms were closed, and motivation to stay fit was low.
 This project aimed to both help me generate at-home workouts and help me stay motivated toward fitness/health.

 Command line personal trainer provides a command line interface that generates and guides the user through a veriety of different workouts.
 Many workouts require very little to no equipment.